Smithsonian Asian Pacific American Center Launches Keystone Initiative for Permanent APA Gallery

 The launch of the Keystone Initiative at The Party was accompanied by special performances by hip hop and R&B phenom Jay Park, iconic jazz band Hiroshima, “Crazy Rich Asians” singers Katherine Ho and Cheryl Koh, as well as New York-based rock band Andy Suzuki & The Method.

-Spotted in attendance were Terrence Howard, Debbie Allen, Norm Nixon, Hudson Yang, Rep. Maxine Waters, Janice Min, Rep. Jimmy Gomez, Rep. Judy Chu, Rep. Ted Lieu, Rep. Mark Takano, Consul General of Japan in Los Angeles Akira Chiba, Jose Antonio Vargas and more.
+Spotted in attendance were Terrence Howard, Debbie Allen, Tia Carrere, Norm Nixon, Hudson Yang, Rep. Maxine Waters, Janice Min, Rep. Jimmy Gomez, Rep. Judy Chu, Rep. Ted Lieu, Rep. Mark Takano, Consul General of Japan in Los Angeles Akira Chiba, Jose Antonio Vargas and more.

 Spanning categories including Culinary Arts, Music, and Sports, The Party honored Helene An, the chef known as “the mother of fusion cuisine,” and her family; Hiroshima, the Grammy-nominated and first Asian American R&B jazz band; Jay Park, the multi-platinum global hip-hop and R&B artist, choreographer, entrepreneur, and songwriter; and Vivek Ranadive, the founder of TIBCO and owner of the Sacramento Kings.